Good for You (Selena Gomez song): Critical reception

-Eric Diep of Complex wrote that it showcased "a more matured [Gomez] than her teenage years", while Justin Smith from the same magazine deemed it his favorite song by the singer, adding, "'Good for You' delivers one of the catchiest hooks of Selena Gomez's musical career and solidifies her transition from Disney star to three-dimensional celebrity."
+Eric Diep of Complex wrote that it showcased "a more matured [Gomez] than her teenage years", while Justin Smith from the same magazine deemed it his favorite song by her adding, "'Good for You' delivers one of the catchiest hooks of Selena Gomez's musical career and solidifies her transition from Disney star to three-dimensional celebrity."
 Four Billboard writers reviewed the track.
 Giving it three-and-a-half stars, Jason Lipshutz said Gomez's "PG-13-rated yearning and Rocky's braggadocio never quite align enough to make thematic sense".
 Columnist Erin Strecker deemed the song "sexy" and "grown-up" and quipped that Gomez was "clearly ready to try something new".
 Joe Lynch stated that it "finds her sounding like a grown woman (for perhaps the first time ever?)".
 Chris Martins said the song was "a testament to [Gomez] taking the reins of her career".
 Carl Williott and Mike Wass of Idolator called it Gomez's "reinvention single", with the latter deducing that she sounded "almost-unrecognizable" on "Good for You".
 He felt it was a reinvention and growth in her artistry, calling the song a "refreshingly original anthem", and complimenting its "unusually artful balance" of genres.
 Dave Hanratty from Drowned in Sound described Gomez's growth from "The Heart Wants What It Wants" as "astonishing", calling "Good for You" a "fresh chapter" for Gomez and "the sexiest scorched earth policy you're ever likely to hear".
 Hanratty also lauded Gomez's vocal command as "nothing short of exceptional", concluding: "'Good for You' excels simply by being a terrifically constructed and presented pop song."